hajunho/hajunho/README.md

 - 💞️ I love codes.
 - 📫 How to reach me mynameis@hajunho.com

 I have a family that I love dearly.
 Despite this, a significant part of my life is spent with code.
-I started programming at the age of 7, and now at 43, I still feel passionate about it.
+I started programming at the age of 7, and now, at 43, I still feel passionate about it.
 This is why I love code.
-I hope to continue programming until I'm 88.
+I plan to continue programming until I am 88.
 I want to love deeply and live life to the fullest, leaving this world without any regrets
 <!---
 hajunho/hajunho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.